-In the world of legal graphics, 3D laser scanners are a game changer.
-They allow us to perfectly replicate the environment of an event, quickly and accurately.
-It takes the guesswork out of the most difficult part of 3D modeling, measuring placement, distances and curvatures.
+This technology allows us to perfectly replicate the environment of a specific event – quickly and accurately!
+This helps us take the guesswork out of the most difficult part of 3D modeling, measuring placement, distances and curvatures.

 How Do 3D Laser Scanners Benefit Your Case?

 - Admissibility – In order for an animation to be admitted as evidence it must first be validated by an expert or witness testimony.
 This means that experts and witness must be consulted during the creation of the animation.
 The worst thing is when an animation is not admitted due to lack of authentication.
 We are proud to share we have a 99% admittance rate and work hard to ensure our animations meet all standards for admittance.
 Whether it is a line-of-sight obstruction in an automobile collision or an extremely small and detailed part of a machine in a products liability case, using a 3D point cloud ensures the creation of the 3D model will be scientifically accurate.

 - Impact – When you are trying to capture the shrinking attention spans of today’s jurors, animation can be your best friend.
-Presentation is key in delivering a message to a judge, jury or mediator and animations can visually engage your audience while conveying complex facts in a way that is easy to understand and remember.
+Presentation is key when delivering a message to a judge, jury or mediator and animations can visually engage your audience while conveying complex facts in a way that is easy to understand and remember.
 Using a point cloud in the creation process acts as a blueprint that allows the artist to create the most realistic graphics possible.
-Having animations and graphics be realistic is often essential in conveying the points that will make or break a case.
+Having animations and graphics be as accurate as possible is essential in conveying the points that will make or break a case.

 - Value – Creating a three-dimensional environment is time consuming and one of the most expensive parts about animation.
 Using point clouds reduces cost and time.
 Working from a 3D blueprint as opposed to traditional data (pictures, total station surveys, aerial imagery) allows the artist to create a 3D object or environment in a fraction of the time as using other sources of data.
 We also offer various solutions to our clients to help reduce expenses, including placing a computer-generated 3D model within a traditional photograph of a scene.
 For example, we can use a real-world photograph of a location and animate objects or people into this scene – this is a cost-effective solution that is still high quality, scientifically accurate and aesthetically pleasing.